-6. DON'T ENDORSE PRODUCTS YOU DON'T BELIEVE IN Whether it's a fast-fashion tie-in or having your music used in a petrol-car advert, don't endorse things you don't believe in.
-Talk with your team about finding partnerships that reflect your values.
+6. DON'T ENDORSE PRODUCTS YOU DON'T BELIEVE IN

+Whether it's a fast-fashion tie-in or having your music used in a petrol-car advert, don't endorse things you don't believe in.
+You can find brands that are aligned with your values for funding partnerships, check out Petra Partnerships.